Lesson 3.7

 Do retired teachers receive benefits?

-Los Angeles Unified faces serious challenges to bring its finances into balance.
-According to Chad Aldeman of Bellwether Education Partners, as of 2016 "the district already is spending about $493 per pupil and $12,221 per teacher to provide former employees, their spouses, and dependents with free medical, dental, and vision coverage."
+As the old axiom goes, in the end all debts are paid somehow.
+According to Chad Aldeman of Bellwether Education Partners, as of 2016 the district was "already spending about $493 per pupil and $12,221 per teacher to provide former employees, their spouses, and dependents with free medical, dental, and vision coverage."
+In 2023, the credit rating agency Fitch estimated the district's remaining unfunded OPEB liability at about $10.2 billion, roughly equivalent to $19,000 per student.
+The issue still smoldered in 2025.

 The psychic benefits of teaching